Ryankolsen/PokemonAPI/README.md

 # Info
-This is a simple React application that uses Typescript, React Redux and React Router to connect to a Pokemon API, access, mutate, and dsiplay information to a user.
+This application was built with React, Typescript, React Redux and React Router to connect to a Pokemon API, access, mutate, and display information to a user.

 # Getting Started with Create React App